 Separate irrevocable trusts are maintained for employees covered and entitled to benefits.
-The Company contribute 15% or ₹1,50,000, whichever is lower, of the eligible employees' salary to the trust every year.
+The Company contributes 15% or ₹1,50,000, whichever is lower, of the eligible employees' salary to the trust every year.
 Such contributions are recognized as an expense when incurred.
 The company has no further contractual or constructive obligation beyond this contribution as per law.
-Employee benefit expenses includes Rs.254.32 Lacs (Previous Year: Rs.
-266.18 Lacs) on account of contribution to the fund and Rs.
-190.73 Lacs (Previous year: Rs Nil) on account of probable deficit in the corpus of trust for impairement of investments made in Infrastructure Leasing & Financial Services Limited group (IL&FS), Dewan Housing Finance Corporation Limited (DHFL) and Reliance Capital Limited (RCL) by the trust (included under "Contribution to Provident and Other Funds" [Refer Note 26]).
+Employee benefit expenses includes Rs.
+228.31 Lacs (Previous Year: Rs.
+254.32 Lacs) on account of contribution to the fund.
+The Company has charged / (reversed) an amount of Rs.
+(76.20 Lacs) (Previous year: Rs 190.73 Lacs) on account of probable deficit in the corpus of trust arising due to impairment of investments made in Infrastructure Leasing & Financial Services Limited group (IL&FS), Dewan Housing Finance Corporation Limited (DHFL) and Reliance Capital Limited (RCL) by the trust (included under "Contribution to Provident and Other Funds" [Refer Note 26]).

-30.02 Post employment/ other long term plans:
+31.2 Post employment defined benefit plans/ Other long term plans: